Do you ever dream of being in the medical field, working alongside providers and helping patients live happier, healthier lives?

 - Skills or relevant qualities (languages spoken, computer programs, etc.)

 Personal Statement (350 words or less)

-The CHAS Health Apprentice program desires individuals who have a passion to help others and a vision to succeed in healthcare.
+The CHAS Health Apprentice program desires individuals with a passion to help others and a vision to succeed in healthcare.
 This field requires flexibility, adaptability, and perseverance.
 In your personal statement, please explain why you think you would be successful in this program.
-Please include your personal goals and what obstacles may stand between you and successful completion of the program and how will you overcome these obstacles.
+Please include your personal goals and what obstacles may stand between you and successful completion of the program, and how you will overcome these obstacles.

 Life Impact Statement (350 words or less)

 The Apprenticeship programs are a commitment that includes a 2000 hours on-the-job training program and potential employment upon successful completion.
 In this statement, please explain how this educational training will affect your work and personal life.

 The field of healthcare requires flexibility, dependability, and empathy.
 Give an example of a situation when you had to use these skills.